Udaipur, India Partnership

 To successfully plan and implement this project, the team has partnered with Jagran Jan Vikas Samiti, a local NGO well-established in the region.
 Their local knowledge, logistical support, and community relationships have been instrumental in establishing relations and maintaining communication.
 Click here to learn more about our ally’s previous programs in southern Rajasthan!

 The project focuses on developing a percolation pond and contour trenches to promote groundwater recharge, minimize water loss caused by evaporation, and provide an alternative water source for irrigation.
-The next phase of this project involves investigation into and design our solution for planned implementation in April-May 2022.
+The current phase of this project involves ensuring the project is working according to our design.
 Ownership will ultimately rest in the hands of the Bhutiya community and great emphasis will be placed on education and training workshops.
 The EWB team will work with local officials to institute a Community Water Board to oversee system operation, maintenance, and finances.
 The project team will continue to monitor and evaluate system efficacy and impact after implementation is complete.

 Fundraising is vital to securing the continued success of this program.
-Click here to donate and support implementation of the Bhutiya water management program.
+Click here to donate and support the continued monitoring of the Bhutiya water management program.